Traveling team: Traveling teams in baseball

 Traveling teams have existed at many times in baseball history, even into the 21st century.
 Traveling teams are periodically used by independent baseball leagues to maintain an even number of teams for scheduling purposes.
-Examples include the Road Warriors of the Atlantic League, the Frontier Greys and Empire State Greys of the Frontier League, and The Grays of the Can-Am League.
+Examples include The Aces of the Northeast League, the Road Warriors of the Atlantic League and Futures Collegiate Baseball League, the Frontier Greys and Empire State Greys of the Frontier League, and The Grays of the Can-Am League.

 In 1994, after a roof collapse occurred at the Kingdome, the Seattle Mariners of Major League Baseball (MLB) were forced to play the remainder of the season on the road after the players' union rejected a number of proposed temporary homes.
 However, the season was cut short due to a player's strike, which resulted in the Mariners playing only 20 games as a road team.

 How home-field advantage is administered to a traveling team in baseball varies by league.
 In the case of the Atlantic League, the Road Warriors never received home-field advantage in any game.
 In MLB, a team is guaranteed "designated home team" status for half of its scheduled games.
 Home-field advantage is particularly important in baseball, as the designated home team bats second.